microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ## Before you begin

 This article assumes you already have your own cluster with a microservices architecture and you want to debug one of the pods in your cluster.
-If you're using MiniKube running locally and want to learn how to use Bridge to Kubernetes with an existing sample application, see [Use Bridge to Kubernetes with MiniKube](/docs/containers/minikube.md).
+If you want to learn how to use Bridge to Kubernetes with an existing sample application, see [Use Bridge to Kubernetes with a sample](/docs/containers/bridge-to-kubernetes-sample.md).
 If you are using Azure Kubernetes service and want to use an existing sample application, see [Bridge to Kubernetes (AKS)](bridge-to-kubernetes-aks.md).

 ### Prerequisites